 The Convicted Police Officer

 David Seabrook, the author who did so much to discredit John Du Rose’s favoured suspect Mungo Ireland, claimed to have his own suspect.
 Sadly he didn’t name the suspect, presumably for fear of the libel laws.
 Writer Stewart Home however figured out the suspect from details Seabrook had given in his book fairly easily.
-You can read how Home discovered the name in a very good article here.
-I won’t be disclosing the name as apparently he is still alive but it is in the article I have just mentioned.

 The main source for the suspect seems to be Detective Superintendent William Baldock.
 He attempted to build a case on the former police officer but was unable to do so.